simeydotme/hover-tilt/CONTRIBUTING.md

 ### Pre-commit Hooks

-Pre-commit hooks are configured to run linting before commits.
-Make sure your code is properly formatted before committing.
+Pre-commit hooks are automatically set up when you run `pnpm install`.
+They will run `pnpm lint:all` before each commit to ensure your code is properly formatted.

+**If hooks aren't working:**
+1. Make sure you've run `pnpm install` (this sets up the hooks automatically)
+2. If needed, manually run `pnpm prepare` to reinstall the hooks
+3. The hooks will prevent commits if linting fails - format your code with `pnpm format:all` and try again

 ## Testing